neildhir/DCBO/README.md

-# Dynamic Causal Continuous and Categorical Bayesian Optimisation (DCoCaBO)
+# Dynamic Causal Bayesian Optimisation

-## Notes

-- [disrete to discrete] Discrete variable transitions will happen through learned transition matrices (as used in HMMs) (if unknown, otherwise use the deterministic matrix)

-- [discrete to continuous] The discrete variable will index a particular domain of the continuous part

 ## Major refactorings to do ('TODO')

+- Write tutorials

+- Check license

+- Write proper main README file

 - Parallelise sampling functions so that they are not sequential, that is far too slow